openshift/ci-docs/content/en/docs/how-tos/notification.md

 ## Setting up Slack notifications with Prowgen
 `Prowgen` is the tool that is used to generate `ProwJobs` from `ci-operator` configuration.
 It is possible to instruct `Prowgen` to add a `reporter_config` to specific jobs.
-Doing so requires creating or updating the repo (or organization) in question's `.prowgen.config` file.
+Doing so requires creating or updating the repo (or organization) in question's `.config.prowgen` file.
 This YAML configuration file is stored in the repo's `ci-operator` folder.
 For example, `ci-tools` configuration file is found at `ci-operator/config/openshift/ci-tools/.config.prowgen`.
 The following example illustrates how to utilize this config to add slack notifications for jobs:

 ```yaml